Code-Institute-Submissions/EternalCityCrawls/README.md

 ### Checkout Page

 Here visitors can input their billing details, chose to save them to their profile, have a look a the card, and proceed to checkout, inputing the credit card.
-Control implemented in a *JavaScript* borrowed from Stripe Documentation will check the validity of the card, and will send a payment intent to Stripe Server, while a spinning wheel will appear to the user.
+Control implemented in a *JavaScript* borrowed from Stripe Documentation will check the validity of the card, and will send a payment intent to **Stripe** Server, while a spinning wheel will appear to the user.
 The results of the payment intent will be shown to the customer in a toast, along with further action took by the process.

 ### Checkout Process

 A WebHook Handler, borrowed from implementation by [Chris Z.](https://github.com/ckz8780/boutique_ado_v1), will manage whether the payment succeeded or less, and will take different action.
 In case of successful outcome, the order will be saved, along with the profile details( if requested) and mail will be send to the user containing details from the order.
 In case of failed outcome, user will be warned.
-The WebHook handler will process payment and return results, independently from the state of the site, and this is preventing malfunctioning due to any event happening on customer's browser.
+The WebHook handler will process payment and return results, *independently from the state of the site*, and this is preventing malfunctioning due to any event happening on customer's browser.

 ### Login Page